mklements/OLED_Stats_Docker/README.md

 # OLED_Stats_Docker
 OLED Stats display script and settings for Docker implementation

+The script is pre-configured for 128x64 I2C OLED Display, but can easily be modified to run on a 128x32 I2C OLED Display

-Installation Steps
+## Installation Steps

-The connections and setup of the display are as per
+The connections and setup of the display are as per my repository for running on Raspberry Pi OS - https://github.com/mklements/OLED_Stats

 <img align="right" src="https://www.the-diy-life.com/wp-content/uploads/2022/09/187172812-de2de65c-bd30-40e7-a852-2d424edc27ab.jpg" height="220"></img>

-To install on Docker:
+## To install on Docker:

 If you do not have Docker yet